-Finding a Domain Name for Your Web Site for Selling eBay Merchandise
+How to Choose a Domain Name for Your Website for Selling eBay Merchandise

-When you're setting up a Web site to sell merchandise on eBay, one of the most important things to decide on is what to name your online domain.
+What to name the baby, er, website?
 It’s almost as much of a dilemma as deciding on your eBay user ID or eBay store name.
 If you don’t have an existing company name that you want to use, why not use the same name as your eBay store?
 Register and lock it up now so that you can keep your brand forever.

-After you decide on a site name, you may want to trademark it.
-LegalZoom is an online service that can help you with that.
-It offers online trademark applications and also refers you to an attorney if you’d like to use one; just go to their site for further information.
+After a search, you may want to trademark your site name.
+Go to Legalzoom, an online service that can help you with that.
+It offers online trademark applications and also refers you to an attorney if you’d like to use one; just go to the site for further information.